pynucastro/pynucastro/docs/source/jac-devel.rst

 There is one last part of the conversion from $T$ to $e$.
 If we take the derivative with respect to species, with $e$ and $\rho$ held constant, then $T$ will change.
 We need to take into account how this affects the reactions.

+This is handled by the integration wrappers in `AMReX Microphysics <https://github.com/amrex-astro/Microphysics>`_.